Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Everything we need is already in living minds.
 It would be the height of stupidity at this point to leave that sensitive information lying around where somebody might find it."

 "I...
-It’ll cripple the Clan, Champion…Whitecrest will be - "
+It’ll cripple the Clan, Champion...
+Whitecrest will be - "

 "I know."
 Genshi put his paw on the young Brother’s shoulder.
 "But there are secrets in that archive that would cripple all of Gao."